TapendraBaduwal/Lifelong-learning/README.md

 ## Ubuntu Installation

  1. Download ubuntu from this link (https://releases.ubuntu.com/20.04/) annd (https://ubuntu.com/tutorials/create-a-usb-stick-on-ubuntu#1-overview)
- 2. Also downloaad or install **Startup Disk Creator**(check in ubuntu software there may be otherwise download or install it).
+ 2. Also download or install **Startup Disk Creator**(check in ubuntu software there may be otherwise download or install it).
  3. Inster Pen Drive in local machine and open **Startup Disk Creator** and write image on pendrive disk and  make completed.
  4. After that press power off button of laptop and inster bootable Pendrvie and press **F12** button and follow the rules.